 Extended exposure to asbestos can also cause non-malignant related conditions.
 Some illnesses that a person can develop are:

-When asbestos dust gets lodged in the lungs, the tissue around it gets irritated, scratched, and scarred.
-When lung fibrosis is caused by toxic dust, it’s otherwise known as asbestosis.
+Airborne asbestos dust may catch in the lungs and cause tissue scarring, or lung fibrosis causing asbestosis.
 The disease also has a lag in development time and can take over 40 years to form.

-This illness develops when some or all of the lung or lobe collapses.
-It can be caused when alveoli (small air sacs) fill with fluid.
+Lung blockage characterizes chronic obstructive pulmonary disease (COPD), or when there’s restricted airflow.
+Atelectasis illness develops when some or all of the lung or lobe collapses.
+It occurs when alveoli (small air sacs) fill with fluid.